adamjbrowner/CV/README.md

 ## Other Stuff
 + I play multiple instruments and am always happy to argue the comparisons between music theory, and computer code.
-+ I like acting, and seem to be typecast as just the worst roles.
 + I have done lots of work with Mind Your Head, a charity focussed on raising awareness of mental health issues.